humdrum-tools/humdrum-documentation/guide/ch04/index.md

 Conversely, we can respell the diatonic pitches without changing the overall pitch height.
-For example, the following transposition will transpose \"up\" a diminished second (e.g. from F-sharp to G-flat):
+For example, the following transposition will transpose "up" a diminished second (e.g. from F-sharp to G-flat):

 `trans -d +1 -c 0 input > output`